ai-driven-dev/le-journal/documentations/knowledge.md

 ## Remix

-- Always use "Remix" instead of "NextJS".
+- NEVER USE "NextJS".
+- Remix only.
 - Use "@remix-run/node" for server rendering.
 - Use "@remix-run/react" for client rendering.